hkmarcoot/ciptex-task-management-backend/README.md

 @aws-sdk/client-apigatewaymanagementapi is used to send immediate message to all connected clients by using ApiGatewayManagementApiClient and PostToConnectionCommand.

-Again, I check if the routes have enabled two-way communication and are proxy integration.
+Again, I checked if the routes have enabled two-way communication and are proxy integration.

 ## Create DynamoDB For itemsTable and usersTable